 The MET, PTEN and LRRK2 exon numbering used in this P308-B3 MET product description is the exon numbering from the MANE project (release version 1.0) based on MANE Select transcripts as indicated in Table 2.
+The exon numbering used in previous versions of this product description can be found in between brackets in Table 2.
 As changes to the databases can occur after release of this product description, the NM\ sequence and exon numbering may not be up-to-date.
 Please note that exon numbering for the same genes might be different from literature and in other MRC Holland product descriptions, where other resources used for exon numbering are indicated.